sachet0/TSXbot/README.md

-# TSX bot
+# TSX bot 2.0
-A simple discord bot that scrapes the TSX (Toronto Stock Exchange) website and parses through the html data to get various Key Data for the Stock thats chosen.
+Scraping function was broken due to the change in Toronto Stock Exchange website.
+Now it only has chart function to show chart of the stock and the user can choose the time duration.

 ## Dependencies
 * discord.py
-* bs4 (BeautifulSoup4)
 * requests
+* aiohttp

-To install the dependencies, type `pip install discord.py bs4 requests` in the terminal/powershell
+To install the dependencies, type `pip install discord.py requests aiohttp` in the terminal/powershell